JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/vce/my-third-year-at-vce.md

 Survey says: Buy a Vblock
 =========================

-What has been really great is seeing the wider audience of pundits, analysts, and the market realize that Vblock Systems from VCE are about accelerating the transformation that is taking place in the data center.
+What has been really great is seeing the wider audience of pundits, analysts, and the market realize that Vblock Systems from VCE are about accelerating the transformation that is taking place in the datacenter.
 In short — buy a Vblock.

 Here is a sample of what I mean in their own words: